AVividLight/CSCI_1730/AssignmentThree/Integer_Model/readme.md

-Incomplete as of 3/06/2019
+Complete as of 3/10/2019
 ===

 Write a class `IntSet` for modeling sets of integers in the range 0 through 99.
 A set should be represented internally as an array of type `bool`: The ith array element will be `true` whenever integer `i` is in the set and will be `false` whenever integer `i` is not in the set.
 Include a no-argument constructor that initializes a set to the so-called “empty set,” i.e., a set whose array representation contains all false values.
 The class should include the following overloaded operators:

-- `+` to perform the union of two set (the union of sets A and B is the set that contains all elements of set A or set B, or both).
+- `+` to perform the union of two sets (the union of sets A and B is the set that contains all elements of set A or set B, or both).

 - `*` to perform the intersection of two sets (the intersection of sets A and B is the set that contains all elements in both set A and set B.)